Skip to main content

 Solution: If the price needs to change after renewal, then it would follow the normal trajectory of picking the right price from the Price List.

-If an Organization level price is set, that price would be chosen.
+If an Organization level price is set in the Price List, that price would be chosen.
 If not, the global, Broker level price would be used and applied automatically, on subscription renewal.

 Price List